vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 * Drag and drop precise re-ordering of FAQs
 * Change the FAQ permalink slug base

+** We are also pleased to offer a free premium 7-day trial feature, which users can choose to test out before buying the premium version! **

 = FAQ Shortcodes =
 * [ultimate-faqs]: display all FAQs, or only specific FAQ categories using include_category and exclude_category attributes (both take a comma-separated list of category slugs)
 * [popular-faqs]: displays a number of the most viewed FAQs (5 unless specified).